kpilszak/library-management-system/README.md

 Type `mvn spring-boot:run` and press enter to start the application on localhost:8080.

 ## Sources
-This project was created thanks to course on <a href="https://letslearnjavanow.wordpress.com">https://letslearnjavanow.wordpress.com</a>.
+This project was created according to course on <a href="https://letslearnjavanow.wordpress.com">https://letslearnjavanow.wordpress.com</a>.